-Implementation: The Authority has combined debt financing and direct allocations of Sales Tax receipts to fulfill the commitment to capital over the last decade.
+Implementation: The Authority has combined debt financing and direct allocations of Sales Tax receipts to fulfill its financial commitment to capital over the last decade.
 In 1995, the definition of contribution to capital was officially broadened to include the transfer to Bond Retirement Fund.
-The Authority provided a contribution to capital equivalent to the minimum of 10% in 1998 through 2002.
-Growth in Authority-wide capital needs progressively increased this ratio between 2003 and 2008, from 11.4% to 14.3%.
+The Authority provided a contribution to capital equivalent to the minimum of 10% in 1998 through 2002, but growth in Authority-wide capital needs progressively increased this ratio between 2003 and 2011, from 11.4% to 18.4%.